 Using a cleanser or face wash – and even just day-to-day life – can affect your skin’s PH balance.
 So you need to top it up, even if you have oily skin.

 Expert tip: Moisturise morning and night.
 Always!
-A great one to have in your arsenal of products is SKINeffect Anti-Ageing Face & Eye Serum.
+Aurelia Cell Revitalise Day Moisturiser is a great one to have in your arsenal of products.